hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dod-commercial-pay.md

       of technically improper payments made when regulatory and/or statutory requirements were not met to substantiate the payment.
     Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: 'The Department''s Commercial Pay program will establish Defense

-      Finance and Accounting Service (DFAS) site and commercial pay system-specific working groups in fiscal year 2024.
-The primary purpose of this Department-wide working group initiative to ensure the creation of the new standard operating procedures and appropriate milestones are established to reduce technically improper and unknown payments associated with documentation retention to substantiate the payments.
-DFAS Post-Pay Review & Analysis team will provide training to review teams regarding proper documentation required for government credit card transactions.
-This Training will be provided to the review teams during the annual kick off meeting on the appropriate documentation required to complete sample packages along with specific examples of acceptable documentation.'
-    Mitigation_Strategy: app3_1
   Confidence_Level: 90% to <95%
   End_Date: 09/2022
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false